martinjc/introduction-to-js/src/notes/exercises.md

 ---
 layout: page
-order: 5
+order: 6
-title: JavaScript Exercises
+title: Exercise: JavaScript Problem Solving
 ---

 Write JavaScript code to solve the following problems (you may recognise these ...):